Our Campus

 Sack Hall

 Dean Sack Hall of Science, on the southwest corner of campus, has many classrooms as well as labs for biology, chemistry, and physics.
-The building is also home York University Online and the new nursing program through Creighton University.
-The wrestling team's workout facility is in the lower level.
+The building is also home to York University Online and the new nursing program through Creighton University.
+The wrestling team's workout facility is on the lower level.
+It is named for Dean Sack, founder of York State Bank, who assisted the university in acquiring the building in 1995.
 912 E 6th St, York, NE 68467

 Explore Nursing Program